 The driver only uses text protocol to communicate with the database.
 Prepared statements (parameter substitution) is handled by the driver, on the client side.

-Callable statement implementation won't need to access stored procedure metadata ( mysql.proc) table, if both of following is true
+Callable statement implementation won't need to access stored procedure metadata (mysql.proc) table if both of following are true

 - CallableStatement.getMetadata() is not used

 - Parameters are accessed by index, not by name